Event Transportation in Orlando, Florida

 There is an endless array of after-hour entertainment across the convention district including Pointe Orlando, I-Drive 360 with its new Orlando Eye observation wheel, Restaurant Row, Universal’s City Walk, Winter Park and Downtown Disney.
 Attendees might also enjoy IFLY Orlando Indoor Skydiving, Tantalizing Tastes & Tours, the Richard Petty Driving Experience, the Kennedy Space Center, Gatorland, a Wildlife Park, Capone’s Dinner & Show, Swamp airboat rides, the Harry P. Leu Gardens or the Great Escape Room.

 Transportation around Orlando

-Professional transportation during your convention or meeting is one of the most essential elements, and at Event Transportation Systems, it is our main business.
-Rely on us for airport transfers, event shuttles, and VIP and executive transportation in and around Orlando in our eco-friendly vehicles.
+Professional transportation during your convention or meeting is one of the most essential elements for meeting success, and at Event Transportation Systems, it is our main business.
+Rely on us for airport transfers, event shuttles, and VIP and executive transportation in and around Orlando in our safe and efficient vehicles.